Aakritic28/Speech-Emotion-Recognition-SoC/README.md

 ## Speech-Emotion-Recognition-SoC
 ## Week 3

-Bonjour les amis, Let's start with week 3, where we will learn about Neural Networks.
+Hello friends, Let's start with week 3, where we will learn about Neural Networks.

 #TASK